 I have released three game titles so far.
 This has taken me three years, most of which has been spent on learning and trying things.
 That’s why I want this to be much faster and easier for those who are starting from scratch.
 I share the knowledge I have gained during these three years with you.
 I will organize this page so that it does not look like a mere blog, but a useful resource base for developers like myself who want a one-stop website to start their journey.

 In these pages we will create a simple 2-dimensional game engine for Android from scratch.
-Then we will port it natively to different platforms to have a cross-platform game engine.
 During the development of this engine I try to provide useful information regarding design decisions, and you will understand how each component works in a game engine.

 Part 1: Preliminaries